Major Arteries of the Head and Neck Question And Answers

 Subclavian Artery Relations

-First Part (Anterior to Posterior)
+First Part (Anterior To Posterior)

 Blood Vessels Of Head And Neck Ophthalmic Artery Relation First Part

-Second Part (Anterior to Posterior)
+Second Part (Anterior To Posterior)

 Blood Vessels Of Head And Neck Ophthalmic Artery Relation Second Part